chen-assert/cccbd_web/Document/01_user_draft.md

 ### Login

-The employee login window is on the right of customer login window.
+The employee login window is on the right of the customer login window.
 Every employee will be given an account at the very beginning when they work in the company.
 The account number is their job number, and the original password is 123456 which they can modify by themselves later.

 <figure>
   <img src="src\login.png"/>